nginnever/ippm/README.md

 http://localhost:8080/ipfs/QmSGXf6KXUZFUspCArTnLeYWm8dRK8cYiahcD8rLcbeY6b

-There is a web application from ippm-registry to view and publish packages.
-This currently needs to have the correct ipld hash supplied to the web client.
+There is a web application to interface with the ippm-registry where you can search, view and publish packages.
+This currently needs to have the correct json model as detailed below multihashed and supplied to the web client while publishing.
+More information can be found in [ippm-registry](https://github.com/nginnever/ippm-registry)

 You can download the web client via the ipfs hash or go to the ippm-registry repo and build it from source.

-TODO: Make web client publishing/permissions/accounts easy to use.

 ## Data Model